Updated: July 11, 2024

 Companies In-Business That Want a PPIA on Employment Taxes

-If your business is still operating, the IRS will verify the income and expenses on your application.
-Then, the agent will document anything questionable, and look for records of your real and personal property.
-If necessary, the agent may require you to sell or borrow against your assets.
+If your business is still operating, the IRS (generally there is an RO assigned to this type of matter) will verify the income and expenses on your application.
+Then, the RO will document anything questionable, and look for records of your real and personal property.
+If necessary, the RO may require you to sell or borrow against your assets.
 Finally, they ensure that you can afford to pay your current business taxes, operating expenses, and PPIA.

 Out-of-Business Companies That Want a PPIA on Employment Taxes

-If you are no longer in business and you're trying to get a partial pay agreement on employment taxes, the IRS will assess a Trust Fund Recovery Penalty (TFRP) against you unless there is no way to collect this penalty from you or any other responsible party.
-Remember, the IRS can assess the trust fund recovery penalty against any responsible party.
-If the responsible party works for the liable business, the IRS can require both of them to make payments on the trust fund taxes and penalties.
+If you are no longer in business and you're trying to get a partial pay agreement on unpaid employment taxes, the IRS will assess a Trust Fund Recovery Penalty (TFRP) against you for the unpaid trust fund portion of the unpaid payroll taxes, Remember, the IRS can assess the trust fund recovery penalty against any responsible party.
+If the responsible party works for the liable business, the IRS can require both the business and the responsible party to make payments on the trust fund taxes and penalties.
 In some cases, it can help if the business reduces the liable person's salary by the amount of their ability to pay so that the business can afford to increase its monthly payment.

 To give you an example, imagine that you own an S-corp, and you pay yourself an annual salary.
 Both you and the business are responsible for employment taxes and you apply for a partial payment agreement.
 The IRS says that you can afford to pay $200 per month and the business can afford to pay $500 per month.
 Theoretically, you may want to reduce your salary by $200 so that you can't afford to make a payment, and then, the business can increase its monthly payment to $700.